opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 ~~~~~~~~~~~~~~~~~~

 `Mapbox <https://www.mapbox.com/>`_ is a mapping platform that allows to build and design custom maps.
 They also
-provide a dozen different map styles that can be directly used.
+provide different basic map styles that can be directly used.
 Opendatasoft allows to integrate these Mapbox basemaps into an Opendatasoft domain, to make them usage throughout the portal.

 .. admonition:: Prerequisite
    :class: important